IP-CAM/braintree_oc2.1/README.md

 If your store is multi-currency you should get from Braintree Merchant Account ID for each currency used in your store.
 Otherwise a customer will be charged in your default currency.
 In this case you MUST notify your customer about it.

-The extension was tested with Braintree library version 3.8.0 and should work with the next versions.
 If the extension doesn't work please contact me.